 The ACT is a useful screen for evaluation of the intrinsic and common pathways (see image above) and is performed in whole blood.
 The ACT relies on the patient’s platelets and calcium for provision of phospholipid to support the reaction.
 There are two ways of performing the test:

 - Visual clot detection: Whole blood without anticoagulant is added to a special tube containing a clot activator and the tube is gently agitated at specific intervals until a clot is detectable.
 To minimize variability in test results due to temperature, the tube should be kept at 37°C in a heating block (although the armpit can serve as the heating block).
-Expected “normal” values depends on the tube, which can contain different activators, including kaolin (Hematologic technologies), silica (BD Biosciences) or a combination of celine-kaolin-glass beads (MAX-ACT™, Helena Biosciences; the beads facilitate detection of the clot).
+Expected “normal” values depends on the tube, which can contain different activators, including kaolin (Hematologic technologies) or a combination of celine-kaolin-glass beads (MAX-ACT™, Helena Biosciences; the beads facilitate detection of the clot).
+Some people make up their own tubes, which is concerning regarding consistency of activator concentration in each tube.
 Previously, diatomaceous earth was used as a clot activator and published reference intervals for ACT in dogs and cats are based on this activator, however this is no longer available (and reference intervals are no longer relevant, unless still using this specific tube).
 Reference intervals for dogs and cats have been established for MAX-ACT™ tubes (See et al 2009).
 These intervals are specific for the latter tubes and cannot be extrapolated to other clot activating tubes (e.g. kaolin-based) and are the following:

 - Dogs: 55-80 seconds.